Skip to content

 Slowdown is designed for the pen.
 A small set of symbols, chosen to survive messy handwriting and reliable OCR, and shaped for the natural movement of a hand across a page.

 A handwritten page with Slowdown symbols becomes a structured document.
-People, tags, tasks, and discoveries are pulled out as their own metadata, and marked terms are expanded in place.
+People, tags, tasks, and discoveries are pulled out as metadata, and marked terms are expanded in place.

 A handwritten page with Slowdown symbols